stathisar/AJGS/README.md

 An update will be available soon and will have the code presented in compliance to the google's R style guide, structured in a better way while demo datasets will be available for running the script.

-For any related clarifications, please contact the author directly:
+For any related clarifications, please contact the author directly at:

-Stathis G. Arapostathis

 e.arapostathis@gmail.com